Between the Streets and the Assembly: Social Movements, Political Parties, and Democracy in Korea

 - About the Author(s)

-Yoonkyung Lee, AuthorYoonkyung Lee is associate professor in the Department of Sociology and the director of the Center for the Study of Korea at the University of Toronto.
+Yoonkyung Lee, AuthorYoonkyung Lee is professor in the Department of Sociology and Korea Foundation Chair of Korean Studies at the University of Toronto.